naj1024/pyspectrum/README.md

 ## Problems
 * Converting input data to complex float32 numpy arrays.
 This takes a lot of time, which would be a lot simpler in C/C++.
-* Soapy support is not really tested anymore (sdrplay support relies on soapy).
 * if the programme exceptions immediately, check the dependencies are met.
-* funcube will exception under windows when closed.
+* funcube will exception under windows when closed, which we do when changing the fft size
 * Linux only funcube usb hid control, see source file permissions.

 ## Tested with the following: